Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 --------

-Irregular Paths
+Novel Paths
 ============
-These paths are unique in one or more ways, owing to complex mechanics, gimmicks deeper than other paths, or more important story hooks.
-They still count as either martial or mystic, but are separated nonetheless for their deeper gameplay ramifications.
+These paths are unique in one or more ways, owing to complex mechanics, gimmicks with drawbacks, or more important story hooks.
+They still count as either martial or mystic, but are separated nonetheless for their more nuanced gameplay ramifications.

 --------